expln/metamath-lamp/docs/guide.md

   Once you're done, press the disk icon to use the edited statement, or the cancel icon to not change the statement.
-  You can also select *parts* of a statement; by default you can do this by using alt-left click ("alt" is sometimes labelled "opt").
+  You can also select *parts* of a statement; by default you can do this by using Alt+left click ("alt" is sometimes labelled "opt").
   For more about selecting parts of a statement, see the next section.

 ### Selecting parts of a statement